rahmed29/notes-app/build.md

 1. Install `mongodb` and `npm`
 2. Run `npm i`
-3. Create environment variables, you can see what you need in server.js
+3. Create environment variables in a `.env` file.
+You can copy and edit `template.env`
 4. Run `build.py`.
 You can pass in a commit message like so if you want to push to GitHub

     ```